awsdocs/aws-codecommit-user-guide/doc_source/how-to-share-repository.md

 1. When you have added your users, close the IAM console\.

-## Share the Connection Information with Your Users<a name="how-to-share-repository-cli"></a>
+## Share the connection information with your users<a name="how-to-share-repository-cli"></a>

 1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In the region selector, choose the AWS Region where the repository was created\.
 Repositories are specific to an AWS Region\.
-For more information, see [Regions and Git Connection Endpoints](regions.md)\.
+For more information, see [Regions and Git connection endpoints](regions.md)\.

-1. On the **Repositories** page, find the name of the repository you want to share\.
+1. On the **Repositories** page, choose the repository you want to share\.

-1. In **Clone URL**, choose the protocol \(HTTPS or SSH\) that you want your users to use\.
+1. In **Clone URL**, choose the protocol that you want your users to use\.
 This copies the clone URL for the connection protocol\.

 1. Send your users the clone URL along with any other instructions, such as installing the AWS CLI, configuring a profile, or installing Git\.
-Make sure to include the configuration information for the connection protocol \(for example, for HTTPS, configuring the credential helper for Git\)\.
+Make sure to include the configuration information for the connection protocol \(for example, HTTPS\)\.

 The following example email provides information for users connecting to the MyDemoRepo repository with the HTTPS connection protocol and Git credentials in the US East \(Ohio\) \(us\-east\-2\) Region\.
 This email is written with the assumption the user has already installed Git and is familiar with using it\.